pipewrk/geekist.co/cm8d1fb2u000409jx1g2mcyvf.md

 *Now this is assuming you still need a server to make API calls and you’re not generating static pages and serving them out of CDN.*

-For starters, we’re back to the early 2000s—where server-rendered, SEO-friendly pagination still matters, even though client-side tricks like pull-to-refresh make browsing smoother.
+For starters, we’re back to the early 2000s where server-rendered, SEO-friendly pagination still matters, even though client-side tricks like pull-to-refresh make browsing smoother.

 But now, servers are more powerful, and compression is faster than ever.
 Instead of juggling JSON responses and complex client-side loops, the server just sends fully rendered HTML, and the browser drops it straight into the DOM.
-No extra processing, no unnecessary hydration—just fast, direct rendering.
+No extra processing, no unnecessary hydration, just fast, direct rendering.

-Yes, you can still use JS/TS on the backend, and reuse the same logic for both server-side and client-side rendering.
-But some tasks must stay client-side—like click handlers and state changes.
+Yes, you can still use JS/TS on the backend, and yes, you can still reuse the same logic for both server-side and client-side rendering.
+But some tasks like click handlers and state changes must stay client-side.

-The good news?
-You don’t need separate component types—just client-side functionality where necessary.
+The difference?
+You don’t need to structure two separate component types anymore.
+Just sprinkle in client-side functionality where needed.

 Some frameworks, like Svelte, go further by allowing client-side logic within the same file, making the distinction seamless.

-And it’s not just Svelte—SSR is back across the board.
-Frameworks like Laravel, Next.js, Nuxt, and SvelteKit make server rendering practical again, keeping servers lean while delivering instant, fully rendered pages.
+And it’s not just Svelte.
+SSR is back across the board.
+Frameworks like Laravel, Next, Nuxt and SvelteKit have brought server rendering back into the mainstream, making it practical again: lean servers, fully rendered pages, instant loads.

-Even React now embraces SSR with Next.js and React Server Components (RSC), though hydration issues still make it more complex than traditional SSR.
+React now embraces SSR with Next.js and React Server Components (RSC), though hydration issues still make it more complex than traditional SSR.

 ### A Small Aside, What Inspired this Article?

-You see, I saw a video called *“Best Practices for Next.js Apps”* and the first thing the guy said was, “Dude, are you using Page Router?
+You see, I saw a video called *“Next.js Best Practices You can’t ignore”* and the first thing the author said was something along the lines of “Dude, are you using Page Router?
 Stop.
+Use App Router.” but he didn’t do much of a job elaborating.
+So curiously, I asked ChatGPT about it and this is the gist of what I got back:

-Use App Router.”
-I asked ChatGPT, and you know what it basically? *“Oh, App Router is like how we built websites in the late 90s and early 2000s.”*
+*“Oh, App Router is like how we built websites in the late 90s and early 2000s.”*

-At that moment, something inside me broke.
+And then.
+Something inside me broke.

-At that point, I forced my partner to sit down and listen to me rant.
+So I forced my partner to sit down and listen to me rant.
 I went on and on and finally ended with telling her what I would say to FrontEnd Devs at the time:

-> *It doesn’t matter if server-side is gold if your client-side code looks like Medusa just woke up from a freaking hangover.*
+> *It wouldn’t matter if the server-side is pristine gold if your client-side code looks like Medusa just woke up from a freggin’ hangover.*

-Finally got her to laugh at something, so I guess that is a win.
-And the ranting made me feel better but before I go, there's some things that need to be said.
+She laughs.
+That’s something I guess.
+And the ranting made me feel better so before I go, there are some more things that need to be said.

 Frontend Development pushed browsers so damn far that they became full-fledged operating systems. \_Chromebook anyone?\_

 It pushed GPUs to their limits.
-It pushed JS engines to the point where V8 became so powerful that it didn’t just optimise web performance - it gave birth to entire server-side ecosystems like Node.js & Deno
+It pushed JS engines to the point where V8 became so powerful that it didn’t just optimize web performance - it gave birth to entire server-side ecosystems like Node.js & Deno.
+(Yep.
+The same dude started both)

 Meanwhile, server-side computing kept getting stronger.
-But most of those BFFs?
-Just sitting there, idling.
+But most of these BFFs were just sitting there, idling.
 So the push came from the frontend: “Wake up, server.
 We need you to do more.”

-And now?
 We’re finally waking up to the fact that frontend wasn’t supposed to be doing all the heavy lifting.

-And finally, we are shifting back, so I’d say…
+Finally.
+We are shifting back…, so I’d say…

 * Goodbye hydration hell.